EnterpriseDB/tpa/docs/src/tpaexec-commands.md

-# TPAexec custom commands
+# TPA custom commands

-You can define custom commands that perform tasks specific to your environment on the instances in a TPAexec cluster.
+You can define custom commands that perform tasks specific to your environment on the instances in a TPA cluster.

 You can use this mechanism to automate any processes that apply to your cluster.
 These commands can be invoked against your cluster directory,